YannHS/aero-dot-org-website/content/en/posts/_index.md

 ---
-title: "Blog"
+title: "Posts"
-description: ""
+description: "Here's what we've been up to."
 ---

-Welcome to our blog.